jafingerhut/core.btree-vector/doc/intro.md

 PVs do not satisfy (I6) (i.e. all non-root internal nodes have at least b children) at all.
 Instead they satisfy these invariants:

-(I8) All internal nodes that are not on the right fringe, and all
+(I8) All internal nodes that are not on the right fringe have exactly
-     array nodes, have exactly B children.
+     B children, as do all array nodes.

 (I9) Internal nodes on the right fringe (except the one array node on
      the right fringe) must have at least one child, but are allowed